FCollaPi/p2-datasci4health/README.md

 - Drug Overdose
 - Misuses Drugs
 - Smokes Tobacco

 Halfway through the modeling, during discussions, we felt the urge to add a few more variables (more on this later).
 However, we had much better results right out of the bat for the time being.

+Halfway through the modeling, during discussions, we felt the urge to add a few more variables (more on this later).
+However, we had much better results right out of the bat for the time being.